dcolcott/aws-amplify-sagemaker-inference-client/README.md

 The application code presented in this repository consists of a native JavaScript (Bootstrap4) web client and a backend NodeJS AWS Lambda and Amazon API Gateway configuration.
 This provides an end to end example of how to perform an object detection inference against an Amazon Sagemaker Endpoint.
 The web client in this example overlays visual bounding boxes and text output of a user provided image submitted against the Amazon SageMaker Endpoint as displayed above.

 ## AWS Amplify.
 In addition to the application stack, AWS Amplify is used to manage a highly opinionated, secure, scalable and cost optimised deployment of the AWS services described.
 In doing so, further removing the heavy lifting of managing cloud or physical infrastructure from the developer to host the application.
 Through this process and with just a few commands, we can deploy the full application stack ready to incorporate object detection inference from our web client.
-See [AWS Amplify][https://docs.amplify.aws/] for more detail.
+See [AWS Amplify]*(https://docs.amplify.aws/) for more detail.

 ## Application Architecture.
 The application architecture is shown in the following diagram:
 ![Application Stack Architecture](images/architecture.png)

 While provided as a code example, this application has also proven to be a useful tool to quickly visualize and validate when developing and optimising Amazon Sagemaker object detection models.
-Being able to see the result of your object detection model in a simulation of a real client application tends to be motivating and encourages the developer to press on with the work of learning machine learning model development.
+Being able to see the result of your object detection model in a simulation of a real client application tends to be motivating and encourages the developer to press on with the work of experimenting with machine learning model development.

 ## AWS Lambda role based permissions.
 Amazon Sagemaker Endpoints present an authenticated interface to the Internet so it’s reasonable to ask why we need to route the inference request via the Amazon API Gateway and the AWS Lambda.
 The reason in this example is so we can use AWS IAM role-based permissions to allow the Lambda to invoke the Sagemaker Endpoint without the need for the end-user to authenticate themselves in the web client.
 In this case, an unauthenticated request is received by the Lambda which by virtue of the sagemaker:invokeEndpoint role-based permission is able to forward the request to the Sagemaker Endpoint.
 This architecture should be considered for secure environments.